Miss Tanner and Ms Tate

 These are great interactive websites to help children with their phonics, reading and maths.
 More links can be found further down our page under specific topic areas.

-Stay tuned to find out who our Year 1 class representatives will be!
+Congratulations to our Year 1 class reps:

 Homework is set every Friday and is to be returned on the following Monday.
 The homework will alternate each week between english and maths.
 As part of the weekly homework, your child will be given 8 words to practise reading and spelling.
 Your child will be tested on these 8 words as part of our weekly spelling test, the following Friday.